-Since we're in the middle of the Christmas season, I'd like to turn toward some uplifting essays that instruct, inspire, and maybe, just maybe...assist you in your unique journey through this life.
-Whether you travel by bicycle, backpack, canoe, sailboard, kayak, skis or other methods...this story may inspire you toward your highest and best adventure-seeking during your time on this planet.
+Since we're heading into the summer of 2024, let's turn toward some uplifting essays that instruct, inspire, and maybe, just maybe...assist you in your unique journey through this life.
+Whether you travel by bicycle, backpack, canoe, sailboard, kayak, skis, or other methods...this story may inspire you toward your highest and best adventure-seeking during your time on this planet.
 It would be SO satisfying to see all Americans, indeed, all people around the planet being able to pursue their dreams.
 Find your own "edge of the map" and move toward your destiny.

 Some pedal for emotional peace.
 Others pedal for exercise.
 Still others pedal for the "high" it brings to every cell in their bodies.
 Many pedal for friendship in a group ride.
 A few find spiritual bliss...well, make that "many" find spiritual harmony.
 Others pedal for the competition to see who can burn up their thighs in the process of going for more speed.
 As you age, you pedal to relax while you pedal around the neighborhood hoping to stop and talk with someone.
-It's a mix of emotions on your bicycle from that first ride at the age of seventy...or maybe eighty.
+It's a mix of emotions on your bicycle from that first ride at the age of seven until that last ride at the age of seventy...or maybe eighty.

 (Frosty Wooldridge inspecting a map to see where he is located.
-Quickly, he realized he was in the middle paradise.
+Quickly, he realized he was the middle in paradise.
 Ten minutes later, he pitched his tent and watched the sun go down over the Rocky Mountains.

 Location outside Dubois, Wyoming, on the Continental Divide, coast to coast bicycle adventure.)